What’s the Difference Between a Qualified Interpreter and a Certified Interpreter?

 Make Our Words Count

-Many of us who have watched the interpreting profession grow remember the early days (and still occasionally today) when companies that provide language services and training programs would declare an interpreter “certified” if they completed a privately developed training and testing process.
+Many of us who have watched the interpreting profession remember the early days when companies that provide language services and training programs would declare an interpreter “certified” if they completed a privately developed training and testing process.

-The industry has made a lot of progress over the past 30 years and interpreters and advocates like myself have worked hard to build credibility and visibility by reserving the term “certified” for validated, skills-based testing processes.
-But much confusion remains.
+The industry has made significant progress over the past 30 years, and interpreters and advocates have worked hard to build credibility and visibility by reserving the term “certified” for validated, skills-based testing processes.
+But confusion still often remains.

-The time has passed to rein this confusion in.
+The time has come to rein in this confusion.
 When federal and state governments take the time to define what they consider to be competent, trained professionals, we want to make sure they are using the criteria that we, as a profession, have developed and stand by.

-Need a qualified interpreter for your next appointment?
+Do you need a qualified interpreter or translator for your next appointment?
 Our on-demand solution connects you with skilled professionals ready to meet your language needs.
+See it in action today!

 Qualified Interpreters On-Demand